 This captivating monument is in the midst of a meticulous conservation effort.
 In 2016, disfiguring corrosion was removed; over 150 castings of missing or broken pieces, from swords to chain links, were reintegrated into the monument.
 The marble plinths were refurbished, with joints repointed and stains removed.
 This work on the bronze components and marble pedestals allow viewers to again see the subtle details of the original sculpture.

 With the restoration of the bronze statuary and upper plazas behind us, we have embarked upon the next phases of the Ulysses S. Grant Memorial restoration.
-Work on the project continues on the south side of the plaza and repointing of the marble steps is complete.
-Repointing of the vertical surface joints have begun on the southeast side of the monument.
+Work on the project continues with the fabrication of historic replicas of the bronze lamps to be reinstalled on the north and south upper plazas.
+The lower granite stone repairs will begin in the spring to restore the lower plaza for the final phase of the project.

 This work is being coordinated with U.S. Capitol Police and will have minor impact on the permitted photography in this area.